Soldie/Fbook-Hack-FACEBOOK/README.md

 # Fbook

-# Fbook, is a tool to hack facebook account using brute force method, This tool works because it has been tested :)
+# Fbook, is a tool for hack facebook account using brute force method, This tool works because it has been tested :)

 USAGE-: